 If your car doesn’t meet the ULEZ’s strict emission standards, you will be expected to pay £12.50 every day that you drive within the ULEZ.

 In addition to the £12.50, if you miss a payment you may be liable to pay a minimum penalty charge of £160 (less if you pay early).

 The good news is that paying the ULEZ charge is easy.
 There are a number of options for payment (including many automatic options) so that you can go about your daily life confident you’re paying the charge.

 It’s worth noting, it may be cheaper in the long term to buy a newer vehicle that isn’t liable to these charges.
-This is especially true if you take advantage of the ULEZ scrappage scheme where you can recieve 1000s in exchange for non compliant vehicles.
+This is especially true if you take advantage of the ULEZ scrappage scheme where you can receive 1000s in exchange for non-compliant vehicles.

 Whatever your perspective on the Congestion Charge Zone/ ULEZ, whether for or against the charges, it is here to stay.
 We strongly recommend motorists read up on all the relevant information to make sure they are fully compliant with ULEZ standards.